Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 3. Reframe Interactions with Scientific Evidence

-“We have a dichotomy in modern medicine where we separate the mind and body, so anything mind-related that can’t be treated in psychiatry can be seen as not real,” noted Dr. Krishnaswami.
+“We have a dichotomy in modern medicine where we separate the mind and body, so anything mind-related that doesn't fall into a clear psychiatric disorder can be seen as not real,” noted Dr. Krishnaswami.
 “And then, if it's physical, something you can see, touch, etc., then we have all of these treatments.
-We have a tendency in medicine to separate the mind and the body, which is just doing people a disservice because that’s just not the way the brain works."
+We have a tendency in medicine to separate the mind and the body, which is just doing people a disservice because that’s just not the way the body works."
 She added:

-“Explaining how someone who is scared or tense can actually drive up their physiologic functions in a measurable, tangible way can help make the connection that mind-body symptoms are no less legitimate or real.
+“Explaining how emotions can actually influence biological processes in a measurable way – for example, anxiety that increases heart rate and blood pressure – can help legitimize the connection between mind-body symptoms.
 This prevents patients from feeling symptoms are being ‘written off’ as ‘just stress.’”

 You can also share relatable phenomena to explain causes of physical vasomotor reactions tied to mental and emotional states, such as:

-- White coat hypertension: higher blood pressure at the doctor’s office than at home
+- White coat hypertension: higher blood pressure at the doctor or dentist's office than at home, often due to nervousness at these offices

 - Blushing, butterflies in the stomach, or sweaty palms ahead of a big speech

-- Functional MRI studies show areas of the brain that light up with chronic emotional pain are the same areas that light up due to chronic pain
+- Functional MRI studies showing areas of the brain that light up with intense emotional pain (like heartbreak) are the same areas that light up in chronic pain

-“The brain doesn’t distinguish very well between emotional and physical causes of pain,” noted Dr. Krishnaswami.
+“The brain often doesn’t distinguish subconsciously between emotional and physical causes of pain,” noted Dr. Krishnaswami.
 “Every physical pain has an emotional component and every emotional pain has a physical component – that statement doesn’t have to be outside of mainstream medicine.”

 4. Use Analogies to Give Patients Personal Agency